-Towards the end of the summer I did some traveling and found it easy to slip off of my routine of waking up and eating breakfast but one of the commitments I’m making to support my body this autumn is to make sure I sit down for a delicious and nutritious breakfast.
+Towards the end of the summer I found it easy to slip off of my routine of waking up and eating breakfast.
+One of the commitments I’m making to support my body this autumn is to make sure I sit down for a delicious and nutritious breakfast.

 Yoga: Every.
 Damn.
 Day.

-I’ve toyed around with the physical yoga practice, asana, for about six to seven years, practicing here and there or attending a spiritual retreat that had a focus on yoga as movement for the body.
-However, during COVID I really committed to a yoga practice and during the summer of 2021 I attended an Amalfi Coast Retreat and since practicing with Chynna (the Holistic Nurse and yoga teacher on the retreat) I’ve felt so comfortable and confident in my asana practice.
+I’ve toyed around with the physical yoga practice, asana, for about six to seven years, practicing here and there.
+Attending a sporadic retreat that had a focus on yoga as movement for the body.
+However, during COVID I really committed to a yoga practice and during the summer of 2021 I attended an Amalfi Coast Retreat and since practicing with Chynna (a Holistic Nurse and yoga teacher on the retreat) I’ve felt so comfortable and confident in my asana practice.

 Since then, if I skip a day where I don’t do some form of asana practice: my body suffers.
 Throughout the autumn season, one of the things I have to do to support my body is a physical asana practice: daily.